jessicanachen/cs372-jc939/README.md

 ## Quick Start

+To run Pokepedai, simply navigate to [cs372-jc939.vercel.app](https://cs372-jc939.vercel.app).
+From here, can query the chatbot and interact with the already setup and running project.

-Concisely explain how to run ur project (so quick version of setup?)
+For more detailed information on how to run the project locally consult [SETUP.md](SETUP.md).

 ## Video Links